teaching-lab/stack-cs-activities/activities/data-types-python/README.md

 ## Setup and preparation

 * Print the [cards](data-types-cards.pdf) for each student.
-The PDF contains one page with cards for 2 students.
+	* The PDF contains one page with cards for 2 students.
+	* Use one-sided printing.
 * Cut the cards so that each student has 3 data type cards and 15 expression cards.

 ## Activity overview